IC at IC: IceCube can constrain the intrinsic charm of the proton: Introduction

 Various experimental techniques have been suggested for measuring atmospheric prompt neutrinos\,\cite{Gelmini:2002sw,Beacom:2004jb,Gandhi:2005at,Desiati:2010wt}.
 These studies illustrate how measurements can constrain the underlying QCD mechanism in regions of the parameter space where it is difficult to obtain constraints from colliders\,\cite{bausimpact}.

 IceCube compares the prompt neutrino spectrum derived by Enberg, Reno and Sarcevic (with modifications by Gaisser) (ERS w/G)\,\cite{Enberg:2008te,Gaisser:2013ira,Gaisser:2016obt} with their data.
-The present upper limits on the prompt neutrinos are near the nominal predictions\,\cite{Aartsen:2014muf,Aartsen:2015zva}.
+The present upper limits on the prompt neutrinos are near the nominal predictions\,\cite{Aartsen:2014muf,Aartsen:2016xlq,Aartsen:2015zva}.
 An additional contribution to the prompt neutrino spectrum can change the interpretation of the astrophysical neutrinos.

 In this paper, we calculate the prompt neutrino contribution from intrinsic charm after normalizing the differential cross section to the ISR and the LEBC-MPS collaboration data\,\cite{Chauvat:1987kb,Ammar:1988ta}.
 This contribution must be added to the $g\rightarrow c\bar{c}$ contribution to obtain the total atmospheric prompt neutrino spectrum.
-We show that the prompt neutrino flux from intrinsic charm is comparable to the pQCD contribution.
+We show that the prompt neutrino flux from intrinsic charm can be comparable to those calculated within QCD computations not including intrinsic charm.
 The inclusion of this component as a background in the atmospheric neutrino flux can have important implications on the flux and spectral shape of the ``IceCube excess neutrinos".

-IceCube sensitivity is in the ball-park of the neutrino flux due to intrinsic charm\,\cite{Brodsky:1980pb,Brodsky:2015fna}.
 We emphasize that IceCube can test these differential cross sections which have proven to be difficult to measure in colliders.
-This synergy between IceCube and the collider searches\,\cite{Rostami:2015iva,Bailas:2015jlc,Boettcher:2015sqn,Lipatov:2016feu} can constrain the normalization of the intrinsic charm contribution and solve a $\sim$36 year old puzzle in QCD.
+This synergy between IceCube and the collider searches\,\cite{Rostami:2015iva,Bailas:2015jlc,Boettcher:2015sqn,Lipatov:2016feu} can constrain the normalization of the intrinsic charm contribution and contribute to the investigation of a $\sim$36 year old puzzle in QCD.